KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 When a divine figure appears both loving and wrathful,
 this may reflect **fragmentation and reintegration**,
-rather than literal mood or bifurcated personality‑attribution.
+rather than literal mood or bifurcated personality-attribution.

 **Literalism is not always the key.**
 Zenetism does not reject historical context —